Kerwood/pubsub-push-config-injecter/README.md

 ```

 ## Install with your own CA certificates

+The application will create a new certificate and key from the CA every time it starts.
+The CA certificate and key therfore needs be mounted inside the pod.

 Either bring your own cert and key or generate a new set with below command.
 ```sh